Marc Abrahams

-Marc Abrahams is the editor and co-founder of Annals of Improbable Research, and the originator and master of ceremonies of the annual Ig Nobel Prize celebration.
+Marc Abrahams (born 1956) is an American mathematician and scientific editor.
+He is the editor and co-founder of Annals of Improbable Research and the master of ceremonies at the annual Ig Nobel Prize celebration, which he founded in 1991.
 He was formerly editor of the Journal of Irreproducible Results.

 Abrahams is married to Robin Abrahams, also known as "Miss Conduct", a columnist for the Boston Globe.

-He graduated from Harvard College with a degree in applied mathematics.